kiba/Writings/fac/chp9_kerbal_space_program.md

 While there were celebration from the world, the four kingdoms are aghast and horrified by the possibility.
 They got in their mind the idea of delivering dust bombs by using rockets.
 They certainly saw what we can do with our rockets.

-They wanted to negotiate, again.
+We went to the negotiation table again.